In this tutorial I'll show you how to replace the default pi user on Raspberry Pi with your own user account.

 If you receive a warning that you don't have permission to perform this action, you'll need to log back in as pi and re-check the user and group steps we took earlier.

 If instead you see the sudoers list we altered earlier, your new user has sudo privileges, and you can remove the pi user.
-Scroll down to the pi entry.
+Press CONTROL X to exit visudo

 userdel -r pi

 This will remove the pi user and its home folder, but it won't remove the various pi entries in the groups file we modified earlier.
 As before, type:

 Remove all the pi entries and save the file.

 Now we'll change the hostname.
 This is the name your computer identifies itself on your network.